GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/tailored-wordpress-automator/docs/modules/tailored-wordpress-automator/en.md

 - Send a welcome email to new users
 - Many more...

-Check the documentation for the [Automation](https://gatographql.com/extensions/automation/) extension to learn more.
+Read the documentation for the [Automation](https://gatographql.com/extensions/automation/) extension to learn more.

 ## List of bundled extensions